bxparks/AUnit/tools/README.md

 [a security warning dialog box](https://forum.pjrc.com/threads/27197-OSX-pop-up-when-starting-Arduino).
 This means that the script is no longer able to run without human-intervention.

-On Linux, using Teensyduino, the upload function does work and the `serial_monitor.py` is not able to monitor the serial output.
-Teensyduino seems to be using a different program loader, and I have not spent much time debugging this.
+On Linux, the upload function works for Teensy boards, but the `serial_monitor.py` cannot find the serial port of the Teensy board.
+I have not spent much time debugging this.